toddmilliken/normalize-scss/README.md

 Install with [Component(1)](http://component.io/): `component install JohnAlbin/normalize-scss`

-Install with [Ruby Gem](https://rubygems.org/gems/normalize-scss): `sudo gem install normalize-scss`
+Install with [Ruby Gem](https://rubygems.org/gems/normalize-scss): `gem install normalize-scss`

-## What does it do?

-* Preserves useful defaults, unlike many CSS resets.
-* Normalizes styles for a wide range of elements.
-* Corrects bugs and common browser inconsistencies.
-* Improves usability with subtle improvements.
-* Explains what code does using detailed comments.
+Note: if you want to alter the _normalize.scss file after installation (see "how to use it" below), you can use the `gem list --details normalize-scss` command to show you where the normalize-scss files were installed.

 ## How to use it

-No other styles should come before Normalize.css.

-For more information about how to use it, see the [About normalize.css article](http://nicolasgallagher.com/about-normalize-css/).
+There is a fantastic introduction to the project and brief instructions how to use it in the [About normalize.css article](http://nicolasgallagher.com/about-normalize-css/).

-To use the Compass port of Normalize, simply copy the _normalize.scss file to your sass directory and follow the article's suggestions:
+To use the Compass port of Normalize, simply:
+* copy the _normalize.scss file to your sass directory (or if installed with Ruby Gem, add `require "normalize-scss"` to your config.rb file.)
+* import the partial into your main Sass file with `@import "normalize";`
+* and follow the "About normalize.css" article's suggestions:

-* __Approach 1:__ use `_normalize.scss` as a starting point for your own project's
+** __Approach 1:__ use `_normalize.scss` as a starting point for your own
-base Sass, customising the values to match the design's requirements.
+project's base Sass, customising the values to match the design's requirements.
 (The best approach, _IMO_.)
-* __Approach 2:__ include `_normalize.scss` untouched and build upon it, overriding
+** __Approach 2:__ include `_normalize.scss` untouched and build upon it,
-the defaults later in your Sass if necessary.
+overriding the defaults later in your Sass when necessary.

 ## Browser support